 If we want to be like Jesus we must give our life to God.
 We must enter into a sacred intimacy with Jesus where we continuously strive to understand and pursue God’s holy will.

 This necessitates learning about what God wants from us and allowing Jesus to be our teacher.

 Jesus says, “Come to me, all you who are weary and burdened, and I will give you rest.
 Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.”
 Matthew 11:29

 Jesus calls His disciples to follow Him and to learn from Him.
-The yoke of Jesus Christ connects us to Him in a communion that brings peace to the soul.
-That promise alone should motivate more souls to want to follow Jesus.
+The yoke of Jesus Christ is His Love.
+His love connects us to Him in a communion that brings peace to the soul.
+That promise of peace alone should motivate more souls to want to trust and follow Jesus.

 Being like Jesus – Be Patient, Be Humble, Be Obedient and Be Ready to Serve

 “In your relationships with one another, have the same mindset as Christ Jesus: Who, being in very nature God, did not consider equality with God something to be used to his own advantage; rather, he made himself nothing by taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, he humbled himself by becoming obedient to death– even death on a cross!
 Therefore God exalted him to the highest place and gave him the name that is above every name, that at the name of Jesus every knee should bow, in heaven and on earth and under the earth, and every tongue acknowledge that Jesus Christ is Lord, to the glory of God the Father.”
 Philippians 2: 5-11

 I urge you to consider that humility is considering ourselves to be nothing and God to be all.